drupalprojects/packaging/README.txt

 Default strategies
 ==================

-package_all_in_one.inc
-package_last_fit.inc
-package_next_fit.inc
+All default strategies are in the namespace Drupal\packaging\Plugin\Strategy.

+PackageAllInOne.php
+PackageLastFit.php
+PackageNextFit.php
-  Roughly corresponds to the Ubercart "all-in-one" packaging method.
+  Roughly correspond to the Ubercart "all-in-one" packaging method.
 Code was taken from uc_fedex.
 Unifies the two different implementations provided by uc_ups and uc_usps and fixes many bugs with both implementations.
   Specifically, this method properly handles varying product weight units, makes better use of available weight, allows configuration of maximum allowed weight.
 The results are independent of the order of products in the cart.

-package_each_in_own.inc
+PackageEachInOwn.php
   Corresponds to the Ubercart "each-in-own" packaging method, for backwards compatibility.

-package_one_package.inc
+PackageOnePackage.php
+  Puts all products into one package.
 For backwards compatibility with shipping quote methods that didn't do packaging, like uc_weightquote and uc_flatrate.

-package_average_weight.inc
+PackageAverageWeight.php
-  Number of boxes is determined by order total weight divided by package maximum weight.
+  Number of packages is determined by order total weight divided by package maximum weight.

-package_by_volume.inc
+PackageByVolume.php
   Same as the all-in-one strategy, but using volume rather than weight as the way to break an order into packages.

-package_average_volume.inc
+PackageAverageVolume.php
-  Number of boxes is determined by order total volume divided by package maximum volume.
+  Number of packages is determined by order total volume divided by package maximum volume.

-package_by_key.inc
+PackageByKey.php
   Products with common "keys" are all put into the same package.
 Keys are any user-defined property attached to the Product object.
 One example would be to attach taxonomy terms to the products and designate the term as a key.
 Then